-On Thursday, December 14th Sky Community Partners will host our 3rd Annual Stars in the Sky Awards Reception.
+On Thursday, December 14th Sky Community Partners hosted our 3rd Annual Stars in the Sky Awards Reception.
 During the event, we highlight the work that SKY has done over the past year, in addition to honoring individuals, schools, companies whose work exemplifies our mission and vision.
 We also use this event to raise funds to support our K-12 education, and health & wellness programs.

-Sky Community Partners, Inc. will award $108,000 in K-12 scholarships for the 2017-18 school year through the PA Opportunity Scholarship Program (OSTC).
+Sky Community Partners, Inc. awarded $108,000 in K-12 scholarships for the 2017-18 school year through the PA Opportunity Scholarship Program (OSTC).
 Thanks to donors like the Wells Fargo Foundation, Comcast, UHS of Pennsylvania Inc., Meridian Bank and United Savings Bank – Sky will provide over 90 scholarships this year alone.

 The PA Opportunity Scholarship Program (OSTC) provides tax credits to eligible businesses contributing to scholarship organizations, like Sky Community Partners.
 Business contributions are then used by Sky to provide tuition assistance in the form of scholarships to eligible students residing within the boundaries of a low-achieving school to attend a nonpublic school of their choosing.